DeepeshM7/Image-Colorization/README.md

 </br>
 <img src="figures/Color_Model.png">

-# BASELINE Results
+# Results
-These are the results we have obtained from our basline model on the Flicker Faces Dataset.
+These are the results we have obtained from our model on the Flicker Faces Dataset.
 As it is evident the architecture is capable of modeling decent color aesthetics while witholding quality of image.
 </br>
 </br>